With Christmas just around the corner, we’ve got the perfect tips for saving money before, during and after the festive season.

 Whether you’re a master or a disaster in the kitchen, you can cut down your energy bills by cooking more efficiently this Christmas.
 Cook a few dishes at a time while the oven is hot and check the progress of your dish by looking through the glass instead of constantly opening the oven door.

 Feel like changing it up?
-Ditch the kitchen all together and fire up the BBQ this Christmas.
+Ditch the kitchen and fire up the BBQ this Christmas.
 Check out out these 10 tips for a winning BBQ.

 3. Buy online